rust_source() compiles and loads a single Rust file for use in R.

 character scalar, Rust toolchain.
 The default,

-, compiles with the system default toolchain.
-Accepts valid Rust toolchain qualifiers, such as"nightly"
+NULL, compiles with the system default toolchain.
+Accepts valid Rust toolchain qualifiers, such as"nightly", or (on Windows)"stable-msvc".- use_dev_extendr

 logical scalar, whether to use development version of